chris-rands/biopython-coronavirus/README.md

 git clone https://github.com/chris-rands/biopython-coronavirus
 ```

 You need Python (version 3.6 or higher) with the `jupyter` and `biopython` modules.
-If you do not already have these Python modules, I reccomend one of two options:
+If you do not already have these Python modules, I recommend one of two options:

 1) Installation via pip